Juan Pedro Aladro Kastriota: Life

 Born in Jerez de la Frontera, Province of Cádiz in Andalusia in 1845, he was the illegitimate son of Isabel Aladro de Pérez and nobleman Juan Pedro Domecq Lembeye.
 He attended school in his local town until 1862.
 After that he studied law in Sevilla.
 In 1867, he entered the diplomatic services and was sent as a diplomat of Spain in various parts of Europe, Vienna, Paris (1869), Brussels (1870), The Hague (1872), Bucharest.
 He reached the top of his career under the era of Alfonso XII.
 After Alfonso's death he settled in Paris where he lived on an income from his winery-estates that his father left him in 1869.
 He is regarded as a sportsman and possessed a remarkable collection of racing horses.

-During his diplomatic tours, he grew interested in the Albanian cause, and started publishing brochures all around Europe and the Mediterranean, including Brussels, Alexandria, Athens, Napoli, Venice, Bucharest, etc. He was a financial contributor to the First Albanian School of Korçë, assisting the school to stay open until it was closed by Ottoman authorities.
+During his diplomatic tours, he grew interested in the Albanian cause, and started publishing brochures all around Europe and the Mediterranean, including Brussels, Alexandria, Athens, Naples, Venice, Bucharest, etc. He was a financial contributor to the First Albanian School of Korçë, assisting the school to stay open until it was closed by Ottoman authorities.
 Don Aladro kept contact with the Albanian Rilindas and was idealized by some of them as a rightful heir for a future throne of independent Albania.
 He visited Sicily and Calabria where he kept contact with the Arbëreshë notables in order to support his cause.
 Aladro visited the Montecassino Abbey searching for documents which supported his claims as a Kastrioti descendant.

-The Albanian politician and scholar Eqrem bey Vlora, who was close to Don Aladro, states that he claimed descendance from Kastrioti family through a woman from his maternal side ancestry, related to the noble family of Marchese D'Auletta of Napoli.
+The Albanian politician and scholar Eqrem bey Vlora, who was close to Don Aladro, states that he claimed descendance from Kastrioti family through a woman from his maternal side ancestry, related to the noble family of Marchese D'Auletta of Naples.
 This woman would have shown up in his dream and order him "Fight for the liberation of Albania, and you'll become its King!".
 Around 1900, Don Aladro assumed concrete action towards the throne.
 He founded a literary prize which in 1901 was won by Ndoc Nikaj, a Catholic priest.
 In 1902, he financed an Albanian student club in Bucharest Shpresa ("The hope").
 The same year, he published in Brussels a geographical map of Albania, in cooperation with Faik Konica.
 Aladro assisted financially the La Nazione Albanese newspaper of the Arbereshe publicist Anselmo Lorecchio, who from his side promoted him back.
 He also financed a person named Visko Babatasi as his emissary in Albania to distribute money, revolvers, and postcards with Aladro's picture and the Albanian flag, promoting his name through the Albanians.
 This became so evident that the Ottoman authorities prohibited the postcard distribution at a certain point.
 Many of the postcards are still available today.
-Babatasi embezzled the funds and went to US.
+Babatasi embezzled the funds and went to the United States.
 It was said, that the Ottomans offered Aladro the positions of Wali of Shkodra and Janina Vilayet in order to stop him agitating the Albanians; Aladro would have requested a full autonomy of all Albania, which Ottomans had rejected.